 - 1. Follow the instructions in the Test Coordinator Manual if test materials become contaminated (Section 4.2.3), damaged (Section 4.2.3), or missing (Section 3.10.2). - 2.
 Then report the incident using this form to describe the circumstances.
 For special instructions on reporting instances of damaged or missing materials, Test Coordinators should refer to Appendix C and follow state procedures. - 3.
-Submit the form to Pearson and according to state policy in Appendix C to either your District Test Coordinator or to the appropriate ISBE contact (and keep the DTC informed).
+Submit the form to Pearson and according to IAR policy in Appendix C to either your District Test Coordinator or to the appropriate ISBE contact (and keep the DTC informed).

+State Spring

+Contact Name Contact Phone and Ext

+Contact Person's Role

+Contact Email

+School Name School Organization Code

+District Name Complete this form and submit the completed form to Pearson via one of the following methods:

+District Organization Code Fax 319-341-5261 Mail Pearson Illinois (IAR) Program Team Mail Stop 160 2510 North Dodge St., Iowa City, IA 52245 Email IL.assessment@pearson.com

+Document Type/Subject/Grade Quantity Security Barcode Or Range of Description of Circumstances

-State 1 🗗 Spring Contact Name Contact Phone and Ext nd Ext Contact Person's Role Contact Email School Name School Organization Code tion Code District Name Complete this fo methods: Complete this form and submit the completed form to Pearson via one of the following methods: District Organization Code 319-341-5261 Pearson Illinois (IAR) Program Team Mail Stop 160 Email IL.asse IL.assessment@pearson.com Document Type/Subject/Grade Quantity Security Barcode or Range of Barcode Numbers Description of Circumstances Example Grade 8 ELA Test Booklet 1 123456789-0 Student had a nosebleed on the booklet and it has now been destroyed according to district protocol.
+Document Type/Subject/Grade Quantity Security Barcode or Range of Barcode Numbers Description of Circumstances Example Grade 8 ELA Test Booklet 1 123456789-0 Student had a nosebleed on the booklet and it has now been destroyed according to district protocol.